Early childbearing can have severe consequences for adolescent girls

 Globally, almost one in six young women give birth before age 18

-Approximately 13 per cent of adolescent girls and young women globally reported giving birth before age 18 in 2022.
-This percent, however, has been found to vary by a number of factors including the region, the country, the location within the country (rural vs. urban), and the adolescent girl’s or young woman’s levels of income and education.
+In 2023, approximately 13 per cent of adolescent girls and young women globally reported giving birth before age 18.
+This per cent, however, has been found to vary by a number of factors including the region, the country, the location within the country (rural vs. urban) and the adolescent girl’s or young woman’s levels of income and education.

-While about 10 per cent of adolescent girls and young women in South Asia gave birth before age 18 in 2022, this percentage more than doubles when considering the regions of sub-Saharan Africa.
+In 2023, while about 10 per cent of adolescent girls and young women in South Asia and Latin America and the Caribbean gave birth before age 18, this percentage more than doubles when considering the regions of sub-Saharan Africa.
 In both Western and Central Africa and Eastern and Southern Africa, around 25 per cent of adolescent girls and young women during this same period gave birth before age 18.
 In these regions, this amounts to an estimated 11 million young women.

-The adolescent birth rate, or the annual number of births to adolescent girls and young women aged 10-14 or 15-19 years per 1,000 adolescent girls and young women in that age group, is another critical measure of early childbearing.
-The global adolescent birth rate from 2022 was about 2 births per 1,000 girls aged 10-14 and 42 births per 1,000 adolescent girls and young women aged 15 to 19.
-West and Central Africa, for example, had the highest regional adolescent birth rate at 5 births per 1,000 adolescent girls aged 10-14 and 105 births per 1,000 adolescent girls and young women aged 15-19.
-Conversely, Western Europe, Eastern Europe and Central Asia and North America had some of the lowest regional adolescent birth rates at close to 0 births per 1,000 adolescent girls aged 10-14 and 8, 19 and 14 births per 1,000 adolescent girls and young women aged 15-19.
+The adolescent birth rate, or the annual number of births to adolescent girls and young women aged 10–14 or 15–19 years per 1,000 adolescent girls and young women in that age group, is another critical measure of early childbearing.
+The global adolescent birth rate from 2023 was about 1 birth per 1,000 girls aged 10–14 and 39 births per 1,000 adolescent girls and young women aged 15–19.
+Sub-Saharan Africa had the highest regional adolescent birth rate at 3 births per 1,000 adolescent girls aged 10–14 and 93 births per 1,000 adolescent girls and young women aged 15–19.
+In contrast, Western Europe, Europe and Central Asia, and North America had some of the lowest adolescent birth rates.
+Among girls aged 10–14, the rates were near 0 births per 1,000, while among girls and young women aged 15–19, the rates were 15 or fewer births per 1,000.

 Despite recent advances in most regions towards reducing the burden of early childbearing, more progress is needed in those that are high burden

-Since 2000, the global adolescent birth rate for the age group 10-14 has declined by around 50 per cent, from 3.3 to 1.5 per 1,000 adolescent girls aged 10-14.
-The global adolescent birth rate for the age group 15-19 has declined by over 30 per cent, from 65 to 42 births per 1,000 adolescent girls aged 15-19.
+Since 2000, the global adolescent birth rate for the age group 10–14 has declined by around 70 per cent, from 3.5 to 1.1 per 1,000 adolescent girls.
+The global adolescent birth rate for the age group 15–19 has declined by over 40 per cent, from 67 to 39 births per 1,000 adolescent girls.
 This reduction in the global burden of early childbearing can be tied to improvements in almost all regional rates over this same period.
-South Asia and Latin America and the Caribbean, for example, have reduced their adolescent birth rates by 90 per cent and 44 per cent, respectively, for the age group 10- 14; and by 73 per cent and 37 per cent, respectively, for the age group 15-19.
+South Asia and Latin America and the Caribbean, for example, has reduced their adolescent birth rates by over 90 per cent and close to 50 per cent, respectively, for the age group 10–14; and by over 70 per cent and close to 40 per cent, respectively, for the age group 15–19.

 Generally fewer adolescent girls receive antenatal, skilled delivery or postnatal care for themselves or their newborns as compared to older women.

-Globally, 84 per cent of pregnant adolescents aged 15-19 attended at least one antenatal care visit as compared to 88 per cent of all women and girls aged 15-49.
-Fewer adolescent girls received skilled delivery care as compared to all women and girls (81 to 86 per cent).
-Additionally, fewer adolescent girls received postnatal care for themselves as compared to all women and girls (64 per cent vs 65 per cent).
+Globally in 2023, 84 per cent of pregnant adolescents aged 15–19 attended at least one antenatal care visit as compared to 87 per cent of all women and girls aged 15–49.
+Fewer adolescent girls received skilled delivery care as compared to all women and girls (77 to 86 per cent).
+Additionally, fewer adolescent girls received postnatal care for themselves as compared to all women and girls (64 per cent vs 69 per cent).
 There were relative differences in terms of postnatal care for newborns in some regions.
-In West and Central Africa, for example, 57 per cent of newborns to adolescent mothers had a postnatal contact as compared to 61 per cent of newborns to all mothers.
+In West and Central Africa, for example, 56 per cent of newborns to adolescent mothers had a postnatal contact as compared to 61 per cent of newborns to all mothers.
 Together, these findings again highlight that greater investment is needed in supporting adolescent girls to realize their sexual and reproductive health rights and advance into safe and healthy adulthoods.

 References